 Family pressure is real and it doesn’t mean you’re wrong.
 But you also deserve to be heard, honored, and respected in your journey.
 You have the right to speak your truth, follow your heart, and choose a path that honors both your child and your wellbeing.

-At CFK, we believe birthmothers deserve empowerment, not pressure.
+At CFK, we believe everyone deserve empowerment, birthmothers and those exploring their adoption.
 You are worthy of support, clarity, and compassion even when your decision challenges what others expect.
-If you need someone to listen, with no judgement: reach out.
+If you need someone to listen, with no judgement or pressure: reach out.
 We are here to walk with you.

 FAQs About Family Pressure and Adoption